UCLA-PPP: A program for learning how to parse sentences

 Comments and feedback are welcome; please address them to me, Bruce Hayes, at email@example.com.

-This program is the work of Yi Zhang, an undergraduate student in the UCLA Department of Linguistics, who designed the interface with input from me and wrote all the Java code.
+This program was written by Yi Zhang, a 2017 B.A. in Linguistics and Computer Science from UCLA Department of Linguistics, who designed the interface with input from me and wrote all the Java code.
 Thanks to Yi for making this project possible.

 Picture of the interface